"I get commissions for purchases made through links in this post."

 For first-time users, we recommend you try Urchoice heel cushion inserts with the unique rational design for heel pain and slippage prevention.

-Method 6: Utilize soft cloth and cotton balls
+Method 6: Utilize soft cloth and cotton balls in your boots

 In case your boots are too long for your toes, some light and soft materials might be useful.
 All you need to do is place those small objects such as soft cloth or cotton balls inside your toe box.